Mickey Spillane: Acting

 Spillane portrayed himself as a detective in Ring of Fear (1954), and rewrote the film without credit for John Wayne's and Robert Fellows's Wayne-Fellows Productions.
 The film was directed by screenwriter James Edward Grant.
 Several Hammer novels were made into movies, including Kiss Me Deadly (1955).
 In The Girl Hunters (1963) filmed in England, Spillane himself appeared as Hammer, one of the few occasions in film history in which an author of a popular literary hero has portrayed his own character.
 Spillane was scheduled to film The Snake as a follow-up, but the film was never made.

 On October 25, 1956, Spillane appeared on The Ford Show, Starring Tennessee Ernie Ford, with interest on his Mike Hammer novels.
-In January 1974, he appeared with Jack Cassidy in the television series Columbo starring Peter Falk in the episode Publish or Perish.
+In January 1974, he appeared with Jack Cassidy in the television series Columbo starring Peter Falk in the episode "Publish or Perish".
 He portrayed a writer who is murdered.
-In 1995 and 1997, he appeared in the low budget films Mommy and its sequel, Mommy 2: Mommy's Day.
+In 1995 and 1997, he appeared in the low budget films Mommy and its sequel, Mommy 2: Mommy's Day, directed by his frequent collaborator Max Allan Collins.